clanfear/CSSS508/Lectures/Week3/CSSS508_Week3_dplyr-DESKTOP-D461DQS.md

 * Which variables determine whether rows match?

-Types of Joins: Rows and columns to keep
+Types of Joins: Rows and Columns to Keep
 ====================================================================================

 * `A %>% inner_join(B)`: keep rows from `A` that match rows in `B`, columns from both `A` and `B`